 We see it in satire and have always seen it in satire, even before the printed press as we know it today.
-If you are on the left wing there is the evil capitalist, of course he is fat.
-On the right wing we see the fat unemployed leaches sucking money out of the welfare state.
+If you are on the left-wing there is the evil capitalist, of course, he is fat.
+On the right-wing we see the fat unemployed leeches sucking money out of the welfare state.
 If you want to criticize the Gay Pride Parade – whether you are on the outer right wing not wanting queerness to be flaunted or whether you are on the outer leftwing not accepting the commercialization and normativity and lack of queerness in the pride, you will see fat pride caricatures.
-When someone wants to criticize Denmark and the Danes in a news paper they draw fat people wearing football hats from 1992.
+When someone wants to criticize Denmark and the Danes in a newspaper they draw fat people wearing football hats from 1992.
 If you want to criticize the church they will depict a fat priest who is either evil and judgmental or ridiculously out of sync with the rest of the world.
-Whatever you want to ridicule or criticize, which ever your position on the political landscape or elsewhere – fatness is how you get your visual message out that this is something we hate or should hate.
+Whatever you want to ridicule or criticize, whichever your position on the political landscape or elsewhere – fatness is how you get your visual message out that this is something we hate or should hate.

 Lastly, I will touch upon language when dealing with fatness.
-You may have noticed the word fatness in the catalogue text about Tore’s work, in Danish Tykhed.
+You may have noticed the word fatness in the catalog text about Tore’s work, in Danish Tykhed.

 Fat is the neutral word in English, Tyk is the neutral word in Danish.
 Some people believe that Fed is the translation of Fat – but it isn’t.
 Because not only is Fed a very hateful adjective, the noun is Fedme which translates to Obesity.
 Not neutral at all.
 Fatness and tykhed are the neutral nouns.